RudolfBSuguitan/Assistive-Device_FYP/README.md

 -working with warning massages - messages has to be shorter but as effective to allow user react on time -will make it smarter using functions
 -better input handling

+-vncserver:1

+-Problem with Raspberry Pi Resources. to slow to run the camera
+	-overclocked the pi but still not powerful enough -especially when detecting more images
+	-run on linux laptop?
+-training takes hours to days
+-inaccurate sensors - got around by adding delays but without affecting the user too much -test the accuracy of camera and senors
+-calculate latency - particular distances
+-calculate power consumption
+	-ways to reduce consumption
+-installing opencv
+-learning how to process images